FAANG/dcc-bulk-data-downloader/README.md

 * `--mode` (Required) provide value `"public"` or  `"private"` depending on the study of interest.
 * `--study_id` (Required) Accession of the study for which you wish to download files (`eg : "PRJEB43235"`).
 * `--data_type` (Optional) provide value `"file"` or  `"analysis"` or `"all"`.
 Option `"file"` downloads all experiment files, `"analysis"` downloads all analysis object files and `"all"` downloads both experiment and analysis files.
-If parameter is not provided, both experiment and analysis files are downloaded by downloaded by default.
+If parameter is not provided, both experiment and analysis files are downloaded by default.
 * `--download_location` (Optional) The local path where you want to download the files (`eg: "/home/user"`).
 The files will be downloaded within a directory having the same name as the study_id.

 2. When running in `private` mode, you will be prompted for a username and password.
 Please enter your private portal credentials to begin the download.